ess-dive-community/essdive-sample-id-metadata/objectType.md

-#ESS-DIVE Proposed Object Type Vocabulary
+# ESS-DIVE Proposed Object Type Vocabulary

-We have modified the original SESAR IGSN list of [object type terms](https://www.geosamples.org/help/vocabularies#object) for Environmental Systems Science Samples.
+We have modified the original SESAR IGSN list of [object type terms](https://www.geosamples.org/help/vocabularies#object) for Environmental Systems Science (ESS) samples.
 Currently, **you must use SESAR terms** to register samples for IGSNs.
 Please provide feedback on any additional terms needed, modifications to definitions needed, or terms that should be removed.

 **ESS-DIVE Object Type**|**SESAR IGSN Label**|**Description**
 :-----------------------|:--------------------|:-----